sigilante/curriculum/hsl-2022.02/lesson4.md

 `term`s are rarely used for message-like text, but they are used all the time for internal labels in code.
 They differ from regular text in a couple of key ways that can confuse you until you're used to them.

-For instance, a `@tas` value is also a mold which will _only_ match itself, so they are commonly used with type unions to filter for acceptable values.
+For instance, a `@tas` value is also a mold, and the value will _only_ match its own mold, so they are commonly used with type unions to filter for acceptable values.

 ```hoon
 > ^-  @tas  %5